pycountry/pycountry/README.rst

    Country(alpha_2='FR', alpha_3='FRA', name='France', numeric='250', official_name='French Republic'),
    Country(alpha_2='HN', alpha_3='HND', name='Honduras', numeric='340', official_name='Republic of Honduras')]

-Attributes for the country class can be accessed via the `__getattr__` method.
-An attribute error will be raised if the called attribute is not a key for the given country class, except in the case of a missing 'common_name' or 'official_name' in which case the `__getattr__` method will return 'name'
+Attributes for the country class can be accessed using the `__getattr__` method.
+If the requested attribute is a key for the country class, it will return the corresponding value.
+In the special cases of missing 'common_name' or 'official_name' attributes, `__getattr__` will return 'name'.
+Here are some examples:

 .. code:: pycon